Teradata/developer-resources/docs/install-ai-unlimited/install-manager-Azure/prod-azure-portal-deploy-manager.md

 |Use NLB| Specifies whether the instance is accessed using a Network Load Balancer.|Required with default |false||
 | Tags | The key-value pairs that are assigned to the resources for quick identification.| Optional| |

 </details>

-***My comments in the AWS manager (console) topic about the tables apply to this topic too.***

-***Persistent volume parms are in the table.
-Do we need a section in this topic for more info about persistent volumes (from the readme - and like what's in the tech review content)?
-If we can slim that down and put it in the Notes column of the table, that would be best.***

 ## Create the instance

 1. Select **Review + create**, then **Create**.
 2. Monitor the deployment status on the **Notifications** page.

-You'll see connection parameters for the manager in **Outputs.** You'll use when you connect to the manager from a Jupyter notebook.
+You'll see connection parameters for the manager in **Outputs.**

+You'll need the host (the IP address or hostname) when you connect to the manager from a Jupyter notebook.

-***Haven't actually seen what happens after clicking Create.***
+***Haven't actually seen what happens after clicking Create.
+Is there really a "Notifications" page?
+Is Outputs just another section that appears?***

-##Next step
+## Next step

 In the manager, [set up AI Unlimited](/docs/install-ai-unlimited/setup-ai-unlimited.md).